-I teach a course on Genome Biology, which addresses how genetic systems are structured and how they interact with the organism's natural history.
-The course reflects my research interests, in that it draws connections between genetic processes and the phenotype, or outward appearance, and the ecology of organisms.
-As part of this course, there a laboratory section where we conduct novel experiments in genome evolution.
+Genome Biology (Biol 380/381): This course addresses how genetic systems are structured and how they interact with the organism's natural history.
+As part of this course, there is a laboratory section where we conduct novel experiments in genome evolution.

-Some autumn semesters I teach a course called Plants as Models in Organismal Biology (Biol 211): In this course we address various approaches to ecology and evolutionary biology, using plants for our investigations.
+Plants as Models in Organismal Biology (Biol 211): In this course we address various approaches to ecology and evolutionary biology, using plants for our investigations.
 This class includes a lab/field component and exposure to the challenges of experimental design.

-In some spring semesters I team teach Adaptation and the Organism, one of the core introductory courses in Biology.
+Adaptation and the Organism (Biol 181): This is one of the core introductory courses in Biology.